katherinelim/simple-container-app/README.md

 [![Build Status](https://travis-ci.org/katherinelim/simple-container-app.svg?branch=master)](https://travis-ci.org/katherinelim/simple-container-app)

-Simple-container-app provides a basic code repository for a containerised application with a single `/healthcheck` endpoint.
+Simple-container-app provides a basic code repository for a containerised application with a `/healthcheck` endpoint.

 It's implemented in Ruby, Sinatra and uses Docker for a development environment.
+Using Sinatra web applications can be created in Ruby quickly.

 ## Usage